-The United States Post Office has a special designation within called a postcard, that can allow first class mail to be sent at discounted rates.
-These postcards will mail for about 75% of the cost of a first class letter, so they stand to save you a sizable amount of money on bulk mailing when used correctly.
+The United States Post Office has a special designation called a postcard, that can allow first-class mail to be sent at discounted rates.
+These postcards will mail for about 75% of the cost of a first-class letter, so they stand to save you a sizable amount of money on mailing when used correctly.

 As long as the card is between these two sizes and meets all the other requirements of a letter, then it can receive the postage savings.
 (See our post about "letter" rates for more detail on what makes a letter.)

 Many people think mailing this smaller card will always save them postage.
 However, this is only true when sending first class mail, which has higher postage rates than standard mail.